kavyako/data-plane-api/docs/root/api-v1/route_config/route.rst

 range_match
 --------------

-Specifies the int64 lower and upper bounds of a range.
+Specifies the int64 start and end of the range using half-open interval semantics [start, end).
-Header route matching will be performed if the header's value lies within this range (inclusive).
+Header route matching will be performed if the header's value lies within this range.

 .. code-block:: json

   {
-    "low_key": "...",
+    "start": "...",
-    "high_key": "..."
+    "end": "..."
   }

-low_key
+start
-  *(required, integer)* Lower bound of the range.
+  *(required, integer)* start of the range (inclusive).

-high_key
+end
-  *(required, integer)* Upper bound of the range.
+  *(required, integer)* end of the range (exclusive).